hashicorp/consul/website/source/docs/agent/http.html.markdown

 is used to wait for a potential change using long polling.

-Not all endpoints support blocking, but those that do are clearly designated in the documentations.
-Any endpoint that supports blocking will also set the HTTP header `X-Consul-Index`, a unique identifier representing the current state of this requested resource.
-When again requesting this resource, the client can set the `index` query string parameter to the value of "X-Consul-Index", indicating that it wishes to wait for any changes subsequent to that index.
+Not all endpoints support blocking, but those that do are clearly designated in the documentation.
+Any endpoint that supports blocking will also set the HTTP header `X-Consul-Index`, a unique identifier representing the current state of the requested resource.
+On subsequent requests for this resource, the client can set the `index` query string parameter to the value of `X-Consul-Index`, indicating that the client wishes to wait for any changes subsequent to that index.

 In addition to `index`, endpoints that support blocking will also honor a `wait` parameter specifying a maximum duration for the blocking request.
-It not set, it will default to 10 minutes.
+If not set, it will default to 10 minutes.
 This value can be specified in the form of "10s" or "5m" (i.e., 10 seconds or 5 minutes, respectively).